-All device programmers can be purchased from the Cypress Online Store.
+All device programmers are sold at the Cypress Online Store.

 CY3216 Modular Programmer

 The CY3216 Modular Programmer kit features a modular programmer and the MiniProg1 programming unit.
 The modular programmer includes three programming module cards and supports multiple Cypress products.
 The kit includes: